Edinburgh-Genome-Foundry/DnaChisel/docs/index.rst

 DNA Chisel
 ==========

-DnaChisel is a Python library to modify the nucleotides of DNA sequences with respect to a set of constraints and optimization objectives.
+Dna Chisel is a Python library to modify the nucleotides of DNA sequences with respect to a set of constraints and optimization objectives.

 It can be used for many purposes, such as codon-optimizing the genes of a sequence for a particular micro-organism, modifying a sequence to meet the constraints of a DNA provider while preserving genes and other sensible patterns, or inserting a pattern in a sequence using only synonymous mutations.

+DNA Chisel takes advantage of libraries from the Python ecosystem, in particular the Biopython library which allows to read from and write to the most common formats (GenBank, FASTA,...).

 Example of use
 ---------------